kubesphere/helm-charts/src/test/ks-installer/README.md

 ## KubeSphere Configuration

-You can set the configuration of kubespher in `values.yaml`,`etcd.endpointIps` must be set your etcd ip
+You can set the configuration of kubesphere in `values.yaml`

 Parameter | Description | Default
 --- | --- | ---